Dear Church brethren, friends and associates,

 - In a time of war

-- In a Health Emergency*
+- In a Health Emergency* see below.

 The Reasons why the restrictions now justify dissent:

 The Health Emergency* (Covid-19) as of November 2020 has seen the government respond with a Second Public Lockdown.
 Where certain sectors of business and society have been closed or limited in some way or other for four weeks.
 The Church of Jesus Christ (as well as other faith communities) is one of those social entities which has been selected for closure.
 We are not permitted to worship.
+It is unlawful.
 Churches that afford the opportunity of private prayer may continue for that purpose.
 But gathered weekly worship has been suspended by the British Government.
 In doing so it causes the Church to breach its command to gather together for the purpose of worship.
 My position is that the government should receive our dissenting voice and action in response to this order for the following reasons:

 ‘Professor Chris Whitty and Sir Patrick Vallance were unable to provide evidence to Mark Logan MP (Bolton NE) that Churches spread COVID.
 On whether virus transmission in places of worship has been significant or negligible since July, Sir Patrick admitted: “I don’t think we have good data to answer that with any degree of certainty.”